DiveGearAdvice.comUpdated June 2026

 Dive Light: Essential for Night Dives

 The Kona manta ray night dive is a bucket-list experience.
 Your light attracts plankton, which attracts the mantas.
 Most operators provide lights, but owning your own ensures you have a reliable light with fresh batteries.
-The BigBlue 1000 at $85 provides plenty of output for manta dives and doubles as a useful tool for peering into lava tubes and reef crevices during daytime dives.
+The BigBlue 1000 at $85 delivers plenty of output for manta dives and doubles as a useful tool for peering into lava tubes and reef crevices during daytime dives.

 Underwater Photography

 Hawaii's clear water and diverse marine life make it one of the best places in the US for underwater photography.
-A GoPro Hero 13 at $349 captures excellent footage waterproof to 33 feet — deep enough for snorkeling and shallow reef dives.
+A GoPro Hero 13 at $349 captures excellent footage waterproof to 33 feet -- deep enough for snorkeling and shallow reef dives.
 For deeper work, a dive housing extends its range to 196 feet.
 The wide-angle lens is ideal for manta encounters and reef panoramas.

-For more serious photography, the OM System TG-7 at $450 offers superior macro capability for nudibranchs, shrimp, and the detailed reef life that Hawaii is known for.
+For more serious photography, the OM System TG-7 at $450 has superior macro capability for nudibranchs, shrimp, and the detailed reef life that Hawaii is known for.
 Waterproof to 50 feet without a housing.

 What to Avoid